-- (1) A notice issued by the municipality in terms of this by-law is deemed to be duly issued if an official of the municipality has signed it. - (2) Any notice or other document that is served on a person in terms of this by-law is regarded as having been duly served - (a) when it has been delivered to that person personally; - (b) when it has been left at that person's place of residence or business in the Republic with a person apparently over the age of 16 years; - (c) when it has been posted by registered or certified mail to that person's last known residential or business address in the Republic, and an acknowledgment of the posting thereof from the postal service is obtained; - if that person's address in the Republic is unknown, when it has been served on that person's agent or representative in the Republic in the manner provided by paragraphs (a), (b) or (c); - if that person's address and agent or representative in the Republic is unknown, when it has been posted in a conspicuous place on the land or business premises to which it relates; - (f) in the event of a body corporate, when it has been delivered at the registered office of the business premises of the body corporate; or - (g) when it has been delivered, at the request of that person, to his or her e-mail address. - (3) Service of a copy is deemed to be service of the original.
+(1) A notice issued by the municipality in terms of this by-law is deemed to be duly issued if an official of the municipality has signed it.

+(2) Any notice or other document that is served on a person in terms of this by-law is regarded as having been duly served -

+- (a) when it has been delivered to that person personally; - (b) when it has been left at that person's place of residence or business in the Republic with a person apparently over the age of 16 years; - (c) when it has been posted by registered or certified mail to that person's last known residential or business address in the Republic, and an - acknowledgment of the posting thereof from the postal service is obtained; if that person's address in the Republic is unknown, when it has been served on that person's agent or representative in the Republic in the manner provided by paragraphs (a), (b) or (c);

+- (e) if that person's address and agent or representative in the Republic is unknown, when it has been posted in a conspicuous place on the land or business premises to which it relates; - (f) in the event of a body corporate, when it has been delivered at the registered office of the business premises of the body corporate; or - (g) when it has been delivered, at the request of that person, to his or her email address.